-Custom Certificate Signing Requests · Cloudflare SSL docs
+Custom Certificate Signing Requests

 1416

 Subject Alternative Names (SANs) ending in example.com, example.net, or example.org are prohibited.
-Please check your input and try again.
+Check your input and try again.

 400